- Stand- Up Comedian and Actor

-Marcus' talent was noted early on in his career - in 1996 to be precise, when he won the BBC New Comedian Award at the Edinburgh Festival.
-He is now regarded as a major comedy writing and acting talent, performing stand-up to sell out audiences on national tours and via the well trodden comedy club circuit.
-Marcus has also trod more than a few boards in the West End too, from a critically acclaimed performance as King Arthur in Monty Python’s Spamalot to Station Master Perks in E. Nesbit’s The Railway Children at London’s Waterloo Station.
+Marcus Brigstocke’s talent was noted early on in his career in 1996 when he won the BBC New Comedian Award at the Edinburgh Festival Fringe.
+He is now regarded as a major comedy, writing, and acting talent, performing stand-up nationally to sell-out audiences on tour.

-Marcus has notched up an impressive list of TV credits over the last decade, including his role as team captain on Argumental (Dave), and host of The Late Edition and I’ve Never Seen Star Wars (BBC4).
-Other appearances include Have I Got News For You (BBC1), QI (BBC2), and the 11 O’Clock Show (Channel 4).
-He has also worked for CBBC in television shows aimed at children: Stupid! and Sorry I've Got No Head.
+Marcus has notched up an impressive list of TV credits including his role as team captain on Argumental (Dave), and host of The Late Edition and I’ve Never Seen Star Wars (BBC Four).
+Other appearances include; Live at the Apollo (BBC One), Have I Got News for You (BBC One), Mock the Week (BBC Two), QI (BBC Two), Sorry, I’ve Got No Head (BBC One), The Late Edition (BBC Four), and The 11 O’Clock Show (Channel 4).

-Marcus’ book God Collar, based on his award-winning Edinburgh and West End show of the same name, is a scathing look at modern faith that will leave you laughing out loud and examining your own beliefs in equal measure.
+Marcus’ book God Collar, released in June 2011 and based on his award-winning Edinburgh and West End show, is a scathing look into modern faith that will leave you laughing out loud and examining your own beliefs in equal measure.

 Thank you for arranging so professionally and we will no doubt be back in touch for next year.